etdube/pdi-fastjsoninput-plugin/README.md

 # _Fast_ JSON Input - PDI Plugin

+*NOTE* - this repository is *deprecated*.
+[Jesse Adametz](https://github.com/jadametz) and [James Ebentier](https://github.com/jebentier) from [Graphiq](https://www.graphiq.com/) picked up the code where I left it and improved on it: https://github.com/graphiq-data/pdi-fastjsoninput-plugin.
+Their fork is more likely to be actively maintained, we suggest that you have a look over there before using this version.

 This is an alternate version of the "JSON Input" step that uses [Jayway JsonPath](https://github.com/jayway/JsonPath) instead of a parser based on JavaScript.
 It is intended to be a drop-in replacement for the "JSON Input" step but should be much faster and memory efficient.

 ## Features over PDI JSON Input